Thermal Emission of Gravitational Waves from Weak to Strong Coupling: Thermal emission rate at strong coupling

 with the dimensionless parameters $\mathfrak w$ and $\kappa$ defined as $\mathfrak w=\omega/2\pi T$ and $\kappa=k/2\pi T$, with $\omega$ and $k$ the frequency and momentum of the excitation.
 Since gravitational waves are controlled by light-like correlators, in the rest of the analysis we will set $\mathfrak w=\kappa$.

 The general strategy for computing the two-point correlation function follows the steps we have outlined in Section~\ref{gauge-string-duality}.
 Following that discussion, we search for a solution of this equation satisfying the incoming-wave boundary condition.
-However, given that it is not possible to find analytic solutions to the equation~\eqref{eq:ODE-Z3}, we will solve it through numerical methods.
+However, given that it is not possible to find analytic solutions to the equation~\eqref{eq:ODE-Z3}, we will solve it through numerical methods by performing a series expansion near the boundary and the horizon.

 The above ODE~\eqref{eq:ODE-Z3} has two singular points at $u=0,1$.
-Following Ref.~\cite{morse1954methods}, we can work out a Frobenius series solution about each of these singularities.
+Following~\cite{morse1954methods}, we can work out a Frobenius series solution about each of these singularities.
 Near the horizon $u=1$, the series solution takes the form

 with $F_H(u)$ a power series about $u=1$.
 The minus sign corresponds to the incoming-wave solution, while the plus sign is associated to the outgoing-wave solution.
 Since we demand $Z$ to satisfy the incoming-wave boundary condition, we will reject the solution with a positive sign in the exponent.
 The expression for $F_H(u)$ can be inferred by demanding Eq.~\eqref{eq:Z1} to satisfy the equation of motion~\eqref{eq:ODE-Z3}.
 In this way, we may find a power series solution near the horizon: